tposney/midi-qol/README.md

 Reaction processing **REQUIRE** some automation to be enabled.
   - Type "reaction" requires **auto check hits** to be enabled.
-  - Type "reaction damaged" requires **auto check hits** (if the damaging item has an attack), **auto check saves** (if the damaging item has a saving throw) and **auto apply dmage** to all be enabled.
-Otherwise the attackd player can roll the item themselves.
+  - Type "reaction damaged" requires **auto check hits** (if the damaging item has an attack), **auto check saves** (if the damaging item has a saving throw) and **auto apply damage** to all be enabled.
+Otherwise the attacked player can roll the item themselves.

-Optional rule, **Record Oppotunity Attacks**.
+Optional rule, **Record Opportunity Attacks**.
-  * If an actor who is in comabt makes an attack roll when it is not their turn in the combat tracker reaction marker will be applied (if using CE) and recording that they have used their reaction for the round.
+  * If an actor who is in combat makes an attack roll when it is not their turn in the combat tracker reaction marker will be applied (if using CE) and recording that they have used their reaction for the round.
 Settings are:
     - None: don't check this
     - Characters: record this for characters but not NPCs
     - All: record for all actors.